This post may contain affiliate links. Please read our disclosure policy.

 Mash one very ripe banana in a separate bowl until smooth.
 Beat the eggs well, then add both to the dry ingredients.

 Whisk everything together until the batter is uniform.
-It may seem thin at first—let it rest for about 5 minutes to thicken slightly.
+It may seem thin at first, but let it rest for about 5 minutes to thicken slightly as the oat flour absorbs the moisture, for thicker pancakes.

-Heat a nonstick skillet over medium heat, or set a griddle to 325°F. Grease lightly with butter or oil.
+Heat a nonstick skillet over medium heat, or set a griddle to 325°F, low enough that the batter doesn't burn.
+Grease lightly with butter or oil so the pancakes brown and don't stick.

 Enjoy right away with sliced bananas and real maple syrup, or keep warm in a 200°F oven while you cook the rest.